 Research shows CoQ10 prevents oxidative damage in your brain.
 Protecting the health of your brain cells.[i]

 - Protect brain cells.
 Mitochondria generate the neuron’s energy and control its death.
 CoQ10 protects mitochondria from oxidative damage and dysfunction.

 - Brain energy.
-CoQ10 provides fuel for neuron mitochondria.
+CoQ10 assists with ATP fuel production in mitochondria.
 Low levels of CoQ10 results in brain fog, slow mental processing, and cognitive decline.

 - Neurotransmitters.
 Brain nerve cells (neurons) provide electrical signals transmitting information between neurons.
 This neural signaling is involved in memory, learning, cognition and recall.
 CoQ10 fuels the mitochondria in each of these neurons.
 Keeping them functioning optimally for normal brain processing.